-Most banks and credit card companies in the USA have begun issuing new cards with chips.
+Most banks and credit card companies in the USA are now issuing new cards with chips.
 You should get one, and also a PIN (Personal Identification Number) to use with it.

 American Express cards, even those without chips, may work in some establishments that accept them, and Amex is now issuing cards with embedded chips.

 But perhaps you are not an Amex cardholder, or you are, but you do not want to depend solely on one card to pay all of your travel expenses.